 How are elements arranged in the periodic table?

 Vertical columns are called what?

 Vertical groups have similar chemical properties why?

 Because of the similar arrangement of electrons on the outer edge of their atoms

-= The medals adjacent to the diving line
+= The medals adjacent to the dividing line

 - Have properties falling between metals and nonmetals